yuhko-msft/microsoft-graph-docs/concepts/windowsupdates-deploy-expedited-update.md

 Today, the deployment service supports expedited deployments of Windows 10 quality updates.
 Deploying an expedited quality update helps achieve compliance against a specific security update, as specified by date.
 (See also: [Deploy an update](windowsupdates-deploy-update.md))

-When you deploy an expedited quality update to a device, Windows Update will offer an update that brings the device above the minimum compliance level specified.
-Depending on when each device scans and updates, some devices may receive newer updates (e.g. if there is a newer security update than the one corresponding to the desired minimum compliance level), but all devices will meet the specified security update compliance standard.

 ## Prerequisites

 * [deployment service prerequisites]